Maldivian language: Latin transliteration

 Towards the mid-1970s, during President Ibrahim Nasir's tenure, the Maldivian government introduced telex machines in the local administration.
 However, local Thaana script was deemed to be an obstacle because messages on the telex machines could only be written in the Latin script.

 Following this, in 1976 the government approved a new official Latin transliteration, Dhivehi Latin, which was quickly implemented by the administration.
 Booklets were printed and dispatched to all Atoll and Island Offices, as well as schools and merchant liners.
 Clarence Maloney, an American anthropologist who was in the Maldives at the time of the change, lamented the inconsistencies of the "Dhivehi Latin" which ignored all previous linguistic research on the Maldivian language done by H.C.P.
 Bell and Wilhelm Geiger.
 He wondered why the modern Standard Indic transliteration had not been considered.
 Standard Indic is a consistent script system that is well adapted to writing almost all languages of South Asia.
 However, this scheme lacks a few sounds used in Maldivian.
-ISO 15919 has been used by Xavier Romero-Frias to romanize Maldivian in his book The Maldive Islanders - A Study of the Popular Culture of an Ancient Ocean Kingdom.
+ISO 15919 has been used by Xavier Romero-Frias to romanise Maldivian in his book The Maldive Islanders - A Study of the Popular Culture of an Ancient Ocean Kingdom.

 The government reinstated the Thaana script shortly after President Maumoon took power in 1978.
 However, the Latin transcription of 1976 continues to be widely used.

 Phonology

 The sound system of Maldivian is similar to that of Dravidian languages.
-Like other modern Indo-Aryan languages the Maldivian phonemic inventory shows an opposition of long and short vowels, of dental and retroflex consonants, and of single and geminate consonants but no aspirates.
+Like other modern Indo-Aryan languages the Maldivian phonemic inventory shows an opposition of long and short vowels, of dental and retroflex consonants, and of single and geminate consonants.
+However, unlike many other modern Indo-Aryan languages, it has no aspirates.